 When tenants ask my advice regarding the steps to take to recover their security deposit, I make the following suggestions:

-Have an attorney make a demand: If the landlord doesn’t respond to a polite request for return of the deposit, I write a demand letter typically demanding 2x the deposit as a statutory penalty, plus return of the deposit itself, plus attorney fees and case costs.
+Have an attorney make a demand: If the landlord doesn’t respond to a polite request for return of the deposit, an attorney can write a demand letter typically demanding 2x the deposit as a statutory penalty, plus return of the deposit itself, plus attorney fees and case costs.
 This has been highly effective in getting most cases settled.
 To schedule a free initial phone consultation with a lawyer, click here.

 File a lawsuit: Both the RLTO and the SDRA allow for statutory penalties plus the landlord must pay the tenant’s attorney fees and case costs if the tenant is successful.
-If the landlord chooses to ignore my demand, I file suit in the Circuit Court of Cook County.
+If the landlord chooses to ignore a demand letter, they will have to defend themselves in a lawsuit.